 Marcus Hayes, M.F.A.

-Marcus Hayes is Associate Professor of Dance and African American Studies and is Associate Dean for the College of Arts and Letters at Austin Peay State University (APSU) in Clarksville, TN, where he focuses on dance techniques, dance history, and choreography, as well as the African influences on social dances in the Americas.
-He received a dual Bachelor of Arts in History and Theatre Arts: Dance from Beloit College in Wisconsin and a Master of Fine Arts in Dance with a concentration in Choreography from Mills College in California.
-Marcus joined the faculty of APSU in fall 2006.
-He is the immediate past-president of the Tennessee Association of Dance Board of Directors and serves on the National Board of Directors for the American College Dance Festival Association (ACDFA).
+Marcus Hayes is Professor of Dance and African American Studies and is Associate Dean for the College of Arts and Letters at Austin Peay State University (APSU) in Clarksville, TN, where he focuses on dance techniques, dance history, and choreography, as well as the African influences on social dances in the Americas.
+He received a dual Bachelor of Arts in History and Theatre Arts: Dance from Beloit College (WI) and a Master of Fine Arts in Dance from Mills College (CA).
+Hayes joined the faculty of APSU in fall 2006.
+He is a past president of the Tennessee Association of Dance Board of Directors and currently serves a regional director for the American College Dance Association (ACDA) National Board of Directors.

-He has worked with many noted dance artists including Molissa Fenley, Liz Lerman, Dr. Ruth Little, June Watanabe, Anne Westwick, Chris Johnson, Margaret Rennerfeldt, Jin-Wen Yu.
+He has worked with many noted dance artists including Molissa Fenley, Liz Lerman, Dr. Ruth Little, June Watanabe, Anne Westwick, Chris Johnson, Margaret Rennerfeldt, and Dr. Jin-Wen Yu.
 He was selected to participate in The Creative Gesture: Dramaturgy for Dance program at the Banff Centre for Arts and Creativity in Banff, Alberta, Calgary.

 Hayes is the author of the textbook, Introduction to Dance: A Guide for Understanding Dance as an Art Form, available through Great River Learning at www.grtep.com.